Last Updated on

 By the way, she teaches you how to set up an attractive writing portfolio page on your website as well.

 How to create an online portfolio as a freelance writer?
-How to build a writing portfolio?
+How to build a freelance writing portfolio?
+How do I create a writing portfolio?

-Create samples, self-publish and include them in your writing portfolio
+#1 Create samples, self-publish and include them in your freelance writing portfolio

 If you are starting out, self-publishing is your new best friend.
 There are many websites and blogs that allow you to publish your content on them.